JohannesLorenz/lmms-wiki/Troubleshooting.md

    9. Try LMMS again.
 * If this doesn't help, try replacing the [`libportaudio-2.dll`  in your installation directory with a recompiled one](https://github.com/LMMS/lmms/issues/451#issuecomment-37773385).

+### SSD Worn Bits
+* Some solid-state hard drives suffer a condition known as ["worn bits"](https://github.com/LMMS/lmms/issues/3488#issuecomment-292051362).
+ The vendor disk utility or running `chkdsk /f` as administration should help.

 If that doesn't work you can ask in our `#support` channel on [Discord](https://lmms.io/chat).

 ## Linux